ABC (band): The Lexicon of Love, Beauty Stab and How to Be a ... Zillionaire!: 1981–1985

 Singleton left the band shortly after the release of Beauty Stab as a result of Fry and White's reluctance to spend much time touring the band's material.
 Fry and White then enlisted the services of Fiona Russell Powell (under the name "Eden") and David Yarritu in the band's new line-up.
-Russell Powell had been a member of the original line-up of the pre-ABC band, Vice Versa.
+Powell had been a member of the original line-up of the pre-ABC band, Vice Versa.
 According to an article published on 7 March 1997, she 'chickened out' of Vice Versa's first live gig, and the job as frontman went to Fry.
-The Fry-White-Russell Powell-Yarritu line-up recorded the album How to Be a ...
-Zillionaire!, released in 1985.
+The Fry-White-Powell-Yarritu line-up recorded the studio album How to Be a ...
+Zillionaire!, released in October 1985.
 The band's chart success dwindled further in the UK with this album, but they did score their first US top 10 hit with "Be Near Me", which also made the UK top 30.
-The album also featured the singles "(How to Be a) Millionaire", "Vanity Kills" and "Ocean Blue".
+The album also featured the singles "(How to Be A) Millionaire", "Vanity Kills" and "Ocean Blue".
 Inspiration for the album's cartoons of the band members was taken from a photo shoot by David Levine whose work featured on many of the sleeves for singles released from this album.
-Keith LeBlanc from Tackhead programmed much of the beatbox work for the album.
+Keith LeBlanc later of Tackhead programmed much of the drum machines for the album.

 Chart success continues with Alphabet City: 1986–1988

-After a hiatus, during which Fry was being treated for Hodgkin's lymphoma, he and White reconvened ABC as a duo, releasing the album Alphabet City in 1987.
+After a hiatus, during which Fry was being treated for Hodgkin lymphoma (an uncommon cancer), he and White reconvened ABC as a duo, releasing their fourth studio album Alphabet City in 1987.
 The album returned them to the UK Top 10 for the first time in five years, peaking at No. 7.
-It featured "When Smokey Sings", a tribute to Smokey Robinson, which narrowly missed the UK Top 10.
-The song did give the group their biggest hit in the US, where it peaked at number 5 in September.
+It featured "When Smokey Sings", a tribute to the American R&B and soul singer Smokey Robinson, which narrowly missed the UK Top 10.
+The song did give the duo their biggest hit in the US, where it peaked at number 5 in September.
 The album also spawned "The Night You Murdered Love" (UK No. 31) and "King Without a Crown" (UK No. 44) as singles.